laravel-enso/documentation/docs/packages/form-builder.md

 - Is: optional
 - Type: object

-Can be used to pass extra parameters to the VueJS component, useful when customizing the form in-page (with slots, linking the form component/data to other components in the page, etc).
+Can be used to pass extra parameters to the VueJS component / front-end, useful when customizing the form in-page (with slots, linking the form component/data to other components in the page, etc).

+Notes:
+- you may also set extra parameters and their values programatically, using the `append('attribute', $value)` function on your (`LaravelEnso\FormBuilder\app\Classes\Form`) form object instance
+- also, this `params` object is different to the optional `params` property of the `vue-form` / `vue-form-ss` VueJS component.
+Keep in mind that *this* `params` object will be accessible in the `vue-form`'s data object, while the *other* `params` is a property on the `vue-form`

 #### actions
 - Is: optional